sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    Key: "FEATURE|<name>"
    set_owner   = local/kube;                    Defaults to local, if this field/key is absent or empty string.

-   fallback_to_local = true/false;              When set_owner == kube and kube does not deploy or failed, run local image.
+   fallback_to_local = true/false;              When set_owner == kube, it could fallback to local image, when/where kube deployment is not active.
                                                 Default: false.

    kube_failure_detection = <N>;                When set_owner == kube and if container is not running for N minutes, it is
                                                 considered as "failed".
 The alert logs will be raised.
                                                 A value of 0 implies infinity, implying no failure monitoring.
                                                 Default: 0